sdtaylor/pyPhenology/docs/optimizers.rst

     model.fit(observations, temp, method='DE', optimizer_params='practical')

-* ``testing``  Designed for testing code.
+* ``testing``  Designed to be quick for testing code.
 Results from this should not be used for analysis.
 * ``practical`` Default.
-Should produce realistic results on desktop systems in a relatively short period. (name of this open to suggestions)
+Should produce realistic results on desktop systems in a relatively short period.
 * ``exhaustive`` Designed to find the absolute optimal solution.
 Can potentially take hours to days.